 A classical highlight is a process of lightening (bleaching) individual strands of hair.
 If the colourist has done it correctly, the brightened parts fit in harmony with the given colour.
 Highlighted hair strands are not breaking the whole picture.
 The result of the procedure should be a hair glow.
 In addition, your hair become lush and multilayered.

 It's not easy to perform a beautiful and quality highlights.
-You should consider all the types and features of the procedure, the quality of supply materials and qualifications of your colour technician.
+You should consider all the nuances of the procedure, the quality of supply materials and qualifications of colour technician.
 Highlighting types differ between the technique of colouring, the length of the hair, and the colour variety.

-In addition, the number and magnitude (size) of the strands that are coloured are taken into account.
+In addition, the number and magnitude (size) of the strands that are coloured should be taken into account.
 Some highlighting techniques have been recognized as classical or traditional, but their relevance is not lost today.

-Other highlighting techniques have appeared relatively recently, but have already become popular.
-The classical highlights involve the process of lightening the hair strands though the length and the thickness of the hair strands can vary.
+Other highlighting techniques, like Ombre, Sombre and Bronde have appeared relatively recently have already become popular and the role of traditional hightlights is still important The classical highlights involve the process of lightening the hair strands though the length and the thickness of the hair strands can vary.
 The more subtle the hair strands, the less the difference between the already-painted hair strands and the base colour of the hair, and the end result will look more natural.
 This version of highlighting is ideally suited to those with a natural brown or light hair colour who want to lighten their base colour, as well to those who wish to hide grey without classical hair colouring.

 Partial highlights consists of bleaching individual hair strands or colouring a single zone of hair, such as creating a colour transition in asymmetrical haircuts.